 Large areas of land

-If your property has land attached to it of more than 1.3 acres, it’s likely you may qualify for “mixed-use” SDLT rates and potentially save thousands.
+If your property has land attached to it large areas of land, with some agricultural use it’s likely you may qualify for “mixed-use” SDLT rates and potentially save thousands.

 Does your property have a ‘granny annex’ or separate living accommodation?
 You could qualify for “multiple dwellings” tax relief.